polar-app/polar-app/_posts/2020-01-16-joining-the-team.md

 ## Polar & plan ahead

 Guess how Kevin and I met?
-Reddit... actually.
+Reddit/HN... actually.
 Fortunately, we were both located in SF and when we met, we immediately had a shared passion for EdTech and building something that can truly change the world.
 After a few meetings and hikes in the Bay Area, it was clear that pursuing this together was the right choice.